 Now that I’m an adult, I’ve often wondered if holding your pee was really bad for you.
 This is what I learned…

-If you hold your pee to the point of discomfort on a regular basis, you are your risk of infection is much higher and you can seriously weaken your bladder muscles which can lead to urinary retention.
+If you hold your pee to the point of discomfort on a regular basis, your risk of infection is much higher and you can seriously weaken your bladder muscles, which can then lead to urinary retention.